Goda’s Slave – Chapter 13: Full of Kanna Rava

 The wind grew quiet.
 Kanna could still feel it blowing against her face, but the noise stopped.
 Instead, her ears were flooded with a dull whir.
 Without even thinking, she reached down into the ground in front of her and felt for the biggest rock that could fit in her hand.

 The air whistled when she launched it.
-Her shoulder nearly snapped out of its socket as she sent the rock sailing as hard as she could.
+Her shoulder nearly snapped out of its socket when she sent the rock sailing.
 Because she had not taken more than a second to aim, she almost missed entirely.
 The rock barely grazed the soldier’s ribs before slamming into the ground and leaving a crater near Goda’s face.

 But it was enough.